 When the legislature convenes on January 14, 2019, there will be 39 new legislators, five in the Senate and 34 in the House.
 Additionally, at least nine committee chairmanships will be open.

-Special elections will be held on December 4 for House District 14, left vacant after former Rep. Christian Coomer was appointed to the Georgia Court of Appeals in September, and House District 28, in which a judge ordered a new election after voters received the wrong ballot.
+Special elections will be held in December for House District 14, left vacant after former Rep. Christian Coomer was appointed to the Georgia Court of Appeals in September, and House District 28, in which a judge ordered a new election after voters received the wrong ballot.

 The Metro Atlanta Chamber directly engaged in the general election through two entities: MACPAC and the Georgia Coalition for Job Creation (GCJC).